 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-When you’re ready to implement time clock software for your company, choosing the best one will be easy with our list of the top seven time clock software options.
+When you’re ready to implement time clock software for your company, choosing the best one will be easy with my list of the top seven time clock software options.

 Homebase is a detailed time clock solution used by over 100,000 businesses across dozens of industries.
 It’s particularly beneficial for businesses with many hourly employees, including health and wellness, beauty and style, food service, retail sales, and more.

-Homebase offers some of the most features of any time clock software.
-It includes accessibility across computers, point-of-sale (POS) systems, and mobile devices, as well as integration with many payroll software tools.
+Homebase works across computers, point-of-sale (POS) systems, mobile devices, and has integration with popular payroll software.
 It tracks all employee hours, shifts, breaks, and overtime, flags breaks and clock-outs that get missed, and keeps records of each employee’s timesheet.

 And all of this is part of Homebase’s free software package.
 Yes, you read that right: everything listed above is completely free with Homebase.